Jaikrishnan-p15/Hybrid_DualCORE_Speaker/README.md

 * Implementing Port DSP algorithms (Bass Boost/EQ) directly to ESP32 or use STM32 as an I2S Post-Processor.

 ## 🛠️ Usage (For Educational Purposes)
-If you want to replicate the SPI experiment:STM32: Open STM32_Audio_Slave project in STM32CubeIDE.
-Flash to Nucleo board.ESP32: Open ESP32_BT_Source in Arduino IDE.
-Install ESP32-A2DP library.
-Flash to ESP32.Connect: Ensure Common Ground is connected before powering up.
+If you want to replicate the SPI experiment:
+* STM32: Open STM32_Audio_Slave project in STM32CubeIDE.
+* Flash to Nucleo board.
+* ESP32: Open ESP32_BT_Source in Arduino IDE.
+* Install ESP32-A2DP library.
+Flash to ESP32.
+* Connect: Ensure Common Ground is connected before powering up.

  *Built by [Jaikrishnan](https://github.com/Jaikrishnan-p15) as a study in embedded systems architecture.*

 ## 🏗️ Architecture
 ```mermaid
 graph LR